-LSU takes early lead in opening round game of College World Series against Arkansas
+LSU leading late over Arkansas in opening round game of College World Series

 Trending News

+Tiger reliever Chase Shores pitched the eighth and ninth innings to close out LSU's first game in Omaha.

-The Tigers will play Monday win or lose against the Razorbacks, the winners' bracket game is set for 6 p.m. and the losers' bracket contest will lead off the day at 1 p.m..
+The Tigers will play Monday win or lose against the Razorbacks, the winners' bracket game is set for 6 p.m. against UCLA and the losers' bracket contest will lead off the day at 1 p.m. against Murray State.

 More News